Applying and Admissions

 - I am an international student.
 May I apply to the Summer Institute?

-- Am I eligible to apply for one of the Summer Institute programs while still completing my undergraduate degree?
+- Can I apply for one of the Summer Institute programs while still completing my undergraduate degree?

 The Summer Institute is geared towards post-baccalaureate students interested in pursuing a graduate degree in an environmental design discipline.
 While we will consider current college students for the program, you are encouraged to consider the Disc* (Design & Innovation for Sustainable Cities) summer program.
 This program has been designed specifically for current college students and may be a better fit.
 Ultimately, it is up to you to decide which program is right for you and your academic and professional goals.

-- Am I eligible to apply for one of the Summer Institute programs with an undergraduate degree in that same field?
+- Can I apply for one of the Summer Institute programs with an undergraduate degree in that same field?

 The Summer Institute is structured as a broad introduction to architecture, city planning and landscape architecture, and would be largely redundant for those with an undergraduate degree in the same field.
 The Summer Institute offers an advanced studio, [IN]ARCH ADV, for students with an undergraduate degree in architecture who are looking to refine and build upon their skill set as well as update their portfolio.
 At this time we are not offering advanced studios in landscape architecture or city and regional planning.